mtimoxenko/media-workbench/README.md

-# NOC-ME-Workbench
+# Media-Workbench

 ## Overview
-NOC-ME-Workbench is a comprehensive task management system designed for Network Operations Centers (NOCs), focusing on multimedia workflows and efficient operations management.
+Media-Workbench is a comprehensive task management system designed for Network Operations Centers (NOCs), focusing on multimedia workflows and efficient operations management.
 This platform provides a robust solution for handling diverse tasks, monitoring operations, and managing multimedia content seamlessly.

 ## Features
 - **Task Management**: Efficiently manage and track tasks specific to NOC operations.